marmalade-sky/vigilant-memory/src/projects/01-portfolio.md

     img: 01-portfolio-04.png,
     imgAlt: "Custom hobby icons and illustrations.",
     title: "Custom iconography & illustration",
     text: "Inviting, playful, and friendly imagery in a carefully chosen color palette is central to this site.
 It brings humanity and warmth to the ones and zeros of digital art.
-Every vector-based icon and illustration is hand-crafted in illustrator and scales beautifully on any size device."
+Every vector-based icon and illustration is hand-crafted in Adobe Illustrator and scales beautifully on any size device."
   },
   {
     img: 01-portfolio-05.png,